 For the SMS message body, sensitive data include dates, times, decimal amounts, and numbers with more than one digit (telephone numbers, bank accounts, street numbers, etc.), email addresses, URLs, and IP addresses.
-Ensuring the privacy for these types of data is paramount, and as such, we adopt a stricter standard in dealing with sensitive data in the message itself.
+Privacy for these types of data is paramount, and as such, we adopt a stricter standard in dealing with sensitive data in the message itself.
 Such information is programmatically captured using regular expressions and replaced by the corresponding semantic placeholders, as shown in Table 2.
-For example, any detected email address will be replaced by the code $\langle EMAIL \rangle$ .
+For example, any detected email address will be replaced by the code $\langle EMAIL \rangle$.
 This process gives a level of protection against publishing sensitive data.
-While we remove such confidential information that fits our set of regular expression patterns, in general it is impossible to remove all sensitive data with only a simple set of textual regular expressions.
-In particular, as person names are varied, language-specific, and often confusable with common words, we do not try to remove or replace personal names.
+While we remove such confidential information, in general it is impossible to guarantee a contributor's privacy with only a simple set of textual regular expressions.
+In particular, as person names are varied, language-specific and often confusable with common words, we do not try to remove or replace personal names.